 Balancing Medicare and Work-Based Insurance

-Almost 20% of Americans 65 and older are still working — the highest level since before Medicare was established in 1965.
-This amounts to almost 9 million workers who are eligible for Medicare, and the number is expected to grow as about 8,000 baby boomers turn 65 every day until 2030.1–2
+The number of working Americans age 65 and older dropped by 1.1 million during the first three months of the pandemic and has been slower to recover than other age groups.
+Even so, more than 10.8 million workers are eligible for Medicare, and the number is likely to grow as 10,000 baby boomers turn 65 every day until 2030.1–2

-Some employers may require employees or covered spouses to enroll in Medicare when they become eligible in order to retain their employer-sponsored health insurance.
-But many workers who are eligible for both types of coverage have to navigate an array of rules and other considerations regarding costs and coverage.
+Some employers — especially small businesses — may require employees or covered spouses to enroll in Medicare when they are eligible in order to retain their employer-sponsored health insurance.
+But many workers who are eligible for both types of coverage can choose one or the other, or both.
+To make an informed decision, it’s important to understand an array of rules and other considerations regarding costs and coverage.

 Part A Hospital Insurance and HSAs

-Medicare Part A helps pay for inpatient hospital care as well as skilled nursing facility, hospice, and home health care.
-Because Medicare hospital insurance is free for most people, consider enrolling in Part A even if you have employer coverage.
+Medicare Part A helps pay for inpatient hospital care as well as some skilled nursing facility, hospice, and home health care.
+Because it is free for most people, consider enrolling in Part A even if you have employer coverage.
 It could be helpful to have both types of insurance to fill any coverage gaps.
 However, if you have to pay for Part A, you may want to wait before enrolling.

-If you have a high-deductible health plan through work, keep in mind that you cannot contribute to a health savings account (HSA) after you enroll in Medicare (A or B).
-The HSA is yours, even if you can no longer contribute to it, and you can use the tax-advantaged funds to pay Medicare premiums and other qualified medical expenses.
+If you have a high-deductible health plan through work, keep in mind that you cannot contribute to a health savings account (HSA) after you enroll in Medicare.
+The HSA is yours, even if you can no longer contribute to it, and you can use the tax-advantaged funds to pay Medicare premiums, along with other qualified medical expenses.
 So it might be helpful to build your HSA balance before enrolling in Medicare.

-Whether you should opt out of premium-free Part A in order to contribute to an HSA depends on what you consider to be more valuable: secondary hospital insurance coverage or tax-advantaged contributions to pay future expenses.
+Whether you should opt out of premium-free Part A in order to contribute to an HSA depends on what you consider to be more valuable: secondary hospital insurance coverage or tax-advantaged contributions.
 HSA funds can be withdrawn free of federal income tax and penalties provided the money is spent on qualified health-care expenses.
 HSA contributions and earnings may or may not be subject to state taxes.

 Part B and Part D

-Late-enrollment penalties may apply if you do not enroll in Medicare Part A and Part B when you are first eligible.
-If you are covered by employer-sponsored health insurance, these penalties generally do not apply as long as you enroll within the eight-month period that starts the month after the last day of employment or the employer-sponsored health coverage ends (whichever occurs first).
+You can enroll in premium-free Medicare Part A without a penalty any time after you become eligible.
+However, late-enrollment penalties may apply if you do not enroll in premium-based Part A and Part B — or a Medicare Advantage Plan in lieu of Parts A and B — when you are first eligible.
+These penalties do not apply if you are covered by employer-sponsored health insurance, as long as you enroll within eight months after the last day of employment, regardless of when the employer-sponsored coverage ends.

 Medicare rules are complex, and these are only guidelines.
 For more detailed information, visit medicare.gov.